kelsieflynn/checkChannelsList.sh/readme.md

 What does this mean exactly?
 If your not careful:
-Shell scripts can/will break your box or even get you fired and then some other person that knows shell scripts will replace you!
+Shell scripts can/will break your box or even get you fired and then some other person that knows shell scripts and the big 3 P, could replace you!

 Meanwhile, either the big 3 P, will hold your hand so much better!
 You can be naive with sandboxed testing,  but don't be stupid with your choices in production!